 Existing Facilities: Maintain and improve existing community facilities to better and more equitably serve the community.
 [ABC]

-12.2.2.1 Promote and disseminate information about available services.
+12.2.2.1 Promote and disseminate information in multiple languages about available services.
 [ABC]

 New Facilities: Site new facilities in areas with excellent access to provide services to underserved and developing areas.
 [ABC]